Road signs in Singapore: Prohibitory signs

 Diagonal bars are excluded when restrictions are quantitative in nature, i.e. limits in speed, weight, axle, height, and width.

 Information signs

 Information signs are signs that may be mounted to indicate a certain condition or nature of the road ahead that motorists need to take note.
 They are independent of existing mandatory and prohibitive signs.
 Such signs are usually white or blue and rectangular in shape.

 Temporary work-zone signs

 Temporary work-zone signs (designated in amber orange signages) are mounted to ensure road users are notified in advance despite being affected by road works in the vicinity.
-It closely follows the American MUTCD traffic sign (e.g. vermillion diamond, vermillion rectangular or amber rectangular-shaped signs).
+It closely follows the American MUTCD traffic sign (e.g. reddish orange diamond, reddish orange rectangular or amber rectangular-shaped signs).